How to Check and Validate EU VAT Numbers

 If you have a VAT number yourself, you can enter it in the fields underneath.
 This will additionally request a unique reference number which is a piece of evidence showing that you have validated a given VAT number on a given date.

 Click the Verify button to obtain a response:

 In order to automate VAT number checks during your customer’s checkout process, you would implement an API.
 Most online businesses selling digital products have an automated process to validate their customer’s VAT number during checkout.
 This gives customers immediate feedback when they enter an invalid VAT number, and saves hours of manual work.

-If you have to check a large number of VAT numbers at a time, you can use Vatstack Batches to validate VAT numbers in bulk.
-Upload a CSV file through the dashboard and start the validation process.
-Once finished, you’ll be notified via email and can download the complete report containing registration status and official company data.
+If you have to check a large number of VAT numbers at a time, you can use our dashboard to check VAT numbers in bulk.
+Upload a CSV file and start the validation process.
+Once finished, you’ll be notified via email and can download the complete report containing VAT registration status and official company data.